 In 1290 Otto de Grandison granted Chelsfield a charter declaring that “there may be one market at my manor of Chelsfield each week on Monday, and one fair each year, at the same, lasting three days.”

 Several lanes converge on the village and drovers would stop here to obtain water for their livestock and ale for themselves.
-The Five Bells public house takes its name from the unusual number of bells that the church used to have.
+Shown in 2014 in the photo above, the Five Bells public house takes its name from the unusual number of bells that the church used to have.

 The present Court Lodge and its farm have stood near the church since at least the 18th century; in Kent, manor houses were often called ‘court lodge’ because manorial courts were held there.
 Fire destroyed many of the farm buildings in 1857, probably as a result of arson.
 Lord of the manor William Waring then built a new farmhouse nearby, renting the lodge and its garden to a succession of London businessmen.

 The novelist Miss Read (born Dora Shafe) moved from Hither Green to Chelsfield in 1921, at the age of seven.
-Her Fairacre books (some of which are shown in the sidebar), although set in the Cotswolds, were based on her childhood experiences in the village, the village school and surrounding countryside.
+Her Fairacre books, although set in the Cotswolds, were based on her childhood experiences in the village, the village school and surrounding countryside.

 Miss Read’s autobiographical Time Remembered (1986) portrays Chelsfield and its inhabitants in the 1920s.

 Further reading: Geoffrey Copus, Chelsfield Chronicles: Annals of a Kentish Parish, CAT Designs, 2004

 and Alan Cheesman, Chelsfield in from the Cold: A Guided Walk around Chelsfield (or Something like That), Celsfield Press, 2011